janetjoywilson/janetjoywilson.github.io/_projects/earth-day-book-talk.md

 ---
 layout: project
-title: Earth Day Book Talk Emcee
+title: Earth Day Book Talk MC & Program Consultant
 link: http://www.canadianecology.ca/spring-eventspackages/earth-day-book-talk/
 weight: 4
 ---
 The Canadian Ecology Centre hosted its inaugural Earth Day Book Talk in 2016 with three leading authors who provided a link to how nature is captured in their prose.

-I'll be the Master of Ceremonies again for 2017!
+2017 expanded to include a Family Program and our key note speaker was Diana Beresford-Kroeger.

-Circle April 22 on your calendar.
-Details to be released.
+For the third annual Earth Day at CEC, the program will expand to include two days of writers' workshops, family day and the Book Talk evening!
+Please join us to celebrate Earth Day alongside the historic Mattawa River!